chapel-lang/chapel/doc/rst/developer/bestPractices/StandardModuleStyle.rst

 Use parentheses-less methods only for returning properties that could be reasonably implemented as fields.
-However, if such a method is named named isXYZ or hasXYZ it should use parentheses (so, use `proc isReal() { ...  }` rather than `proc isReal { ... }`).
+However, if such a method is named isXYZ or hasXYZ it should use parentheses (so, use `proc isReal() { ...  }` rather than `proc isReal { ... }`).
 Parentheses-less functions that aren't methods should be avoided.